||Motoring with Mohammed; our route from Sanaa to

 years ago and before that the only way up was a very steep track/staircase

-one spark plug stopped firing but Mohammed did some running repairs and
+spark plug stopped firing but Mohammed did some running repairs and we struggled

 ||Not a lot in Kawkaban except a nice doorway, some